-Not to be confused with Common Hogweed which, as name suggests, is very common and totally harmless, Giant Hogweed is a beast of a plant growing anywhere from 1 meter to 6 meters tall!
-It has very high levels of furanocoumarins in the sap, and any contact with it’s sap will give you severe phototoxic burns.
+Not to be confused with Common Hogweed which is very common and totally harmless, Giant Hogweed is a beast of a plant.
+It grows anywhere from 1 meter to 6 meters tall!
+It has very high levels of toxins in the sap, and any contact may give you severe phototoxic burns.
 These burns can cause problems for years.
-Sadly I know a few people affected and it’s becoming increasingly common.

-I thought I’d post some pictures so you know what to look out for and what to avoid when you’re out adventuring on the river banks.
-I’ve only seen it once and it is incredibly large.
+When you’re out adventuring on the river banks, it’s best to avoid Giant Hogweed.
 The flowers look a little like cow parsley but the leaves are very different.
 It also has chunky, bright green stems often with purple/red spots or blotches.
-If touched, Giant Hogweed leaves severe burns which can scar for a number of years.
-I won’t put up any pictures of the effects but it’s pretty nasty.

-We’ve got numerous poisonous plants in the UK including fox gloves, hemlock, and bluebells but this seems to be a lesser known one so worth familiarising yourself with.
+We’ve got numerous poisonous plants in the UK including fox gloves, hemlock, and bluebells but Giant Hogweed seems to be a lesser known one.